-Tennessee Tech encourages everyone to promptly and accurately report crimes, suspicious activity, or emergencies to the University Police.
-By doing so, law enforcement officers and other appropriate personnel can respond as quickly as possible.
-Quick reporting helps Tennessee Tech provide timely warnings concerning situations that may compromise the safety of the campus community.
+Tennessee Tech encourages all students, employees, and visitors to promptly and accurately report crimes, suspicious activity, or emergencies to the University Police or the appropriate police agencies, when the victim of a crime elects to, or is unable to, make such a report.
+By doing so, law enforcement officers and other appropriate personnel can respond quickly and provide timely warnings and emergency notifications to the campus community.
 Prompt and accurate reporting further ensures the reporting of crimes pursuant to the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery).

+Reporting Options

-The University Police are available 24 hours a day, 7 days a week, 365 days a year.
-To report a crime, dial 9-1-1 or activate one of the blue light emergency telephones located throughout campus.
-All 9-1-1 campus calls go to the University Police.
-The main office of the University Police is located at 242 East 10th St., Suite 100 (Foundation Hall), Cookeville, TN 38505 or by calling 931-372-3234.
+The University Police are available 365 days a year, 24 hours a day.
+If it is an ongoing crime or emergency, dial 9-1-1 or activate one of the blue light emergency telephones located throughout campus.
+Crimes may be reported to the University Police:

+By telephone: 931-372-3234By email: police@tntech.edu

+• In person: 242 East 10th St., Suite 100 (Foundation Hall), Cookeville, TN